API Key Authentication

 - Uploads count against the team’s weekly quota, never a member’s personal quota.

-post-privacy: publicheader is downgraded tounlisted. - Only the team owner can regenerate or delete the key, from the team’s settings page.
+post-privacyheader.
+You can change a post to unlisted afterward; team posts are never public. - Only the team owner can regenerate or delete the key, from the team’s settings page.

 Security Best Practices